A Bug's Land: Flik's Flyers

 Flik's Flyers was a spinner ride at "Flik's Fun Fair" inside A Bug's Land at Disney California Adventure Park at the Disneyland Resort in Anaheim, California.
 Guests rode in Flik's bug-made contraption fashioned from man-made objects.
 The vehicles appeared to have been fashioned from used food containers and have been stitched together by leaves and twigs to become balloons that whirled around a pie plate centerpiece.

-Whirring, cranking gears are heard as they leave the ground.
+Whirring, cranking gears were heard as the vehicles left the ground.
 The attraction provided guests with a view of Guardians of the Galaxy – Mission: Breakout!.
 Flik's Flyers was similar to Blowfish Balloon Race at Tokyo DisneySea.

-After the attraction's closure, it was re-themed into Inside Out Emotional Whirlwind, inspired by Pixar's Inside Out, and relocated to the Pixar Pier area of the park.
+After the attraction's closure, it was re-themed into Inside Out Emotional Whirlwind, inspired by Pixar's 2015 film Inside Out, and relocated to the Pixar Pier area of the park.

 Heimlich's Chew Chew Train

 Guests boarded a train in the shape of Heimlich, the German-accented caterpillar from the film.
 Heimlich (voiced by Joe Ranft) narrated the ride through speakers along the track.
-Heimlich's tendency to overeat was the theme of the ride, as the train appears to eat through oversized portions of human foods: candy corn, animal crackers, carrots, and watermelon.
+Heimlich's tendency to be hungry was the theme of the ride, as the train appears to eat through oversized portions of human foods: candy corn, animal crackers, carrots, and watermelon.
 The scent of watermelon and animal crackers were piped in.

-After the ride closed in 2018, one of the cars from the attraction was moved to the headquarters of Pixar Animation Studios in memory of Ranft, who died in 2005.
-In addition, some of the attraction's audio of Heimlich was reused for Heimlich's Candy Corn Toss, one of the boardwalk games located in Pixar Pier.
+After the ride closed in 2018, one of the cars from the attraction was moved to Pixar Animation Studios in memory of Ranft, who died in 2005.
+In addition, some of the attraction's audio recordings of Heimlich were reused for Heimlich's Candy Corn Toss, one of the boardwalk games located in Pixar Pier.

 Francis' Ladybug Boogie

 Francis' Ladybug Boogie was a spinning attraction and first opened in 2002, along with the rest of A Bug's Land.

 Guests boarded one of the six Francis Lady bugs with up to six adults and children aboard each bug.
 The ride spun guests around in a figure eight style.
 The theme of the ride was the character Francis from the Disney·Pixar film A Bug's Life.
 The ride featured jazz music as guests are spun around to the music.
+The music used on the ride is from the One O’Clock Boogie/Two O’Clock Jump album by The Tom Cunningham Orchestra.